aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum or conversation, amongst humankind (people or businesses).
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, customer request or conversation for humankind.

-Normally, when a service (person or business) subscribes to another service (person or business)?
-They do it, through a linear or local forum, customer request or conversation.
+People or businesses, are use to serving one another on a one-to-one basis or one customer per forum or request.

 ```bash
 Forum (Food)